310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-heheh. it’ll be alright, because we’re all running down the same path.
+fufu. it’ll be alright, because we’re all running down the same path.

 even if there are times we can’t see each other’s faces, our hearts are still in the same place.